 My recollections by George Townsend - Joined 2008 - Present.
-Our longest serving active Member for Coast watch at the Tower in Fort Blockhouse.
+Our longest serving active Member watch at the Tower in Fort Blockhouse.
 Ann said in passing why not go and see?
-I duly did.
-Walked in the room must have been 20 people .
-Sitting at the head of the Table Three people.
-Richard Mc Minn, Graham Piggot and Bernard Harper.

 So I will start with the ad in the paper, September 2008 which my wife Ann had seen.
-NCI was looking for volunteers
+NCI was looking for volunteers for Coast